wp-plugins/contact-form-with-shortcode/readme.txt

 3. Crate a new contact form and setup the form fields.
 4. Use widget or shortcodes to display the contact form in frontend.

+= Contact Form With Shortcode DB =
+If you want to store the contact form data to database and view the stored data from admin panel then use this Addon.
+Get it from <a href="http://www.aviplugins.com/contact-form-with-shortcode-db/">aviplugins.com</a> in <strong>USD 1.50</strong>

+* Store Contact Form data to database.
+* View stored data in admin panel.
+* Export data in XLS format.

 == Frequently Asked Questions ==